Compound Exercises List : 5 Effective Upper And Lower Body Movements

 Goblet Squat

-The following compound exercises may help you build and strengthen your chest, triceps, shoulders, or pushing muscles.
+Next up, let’s consider some compound workouts for your upper body.
+When executed with proper form, these are gonna help you build and strengthen your chest, triceps, shoulders, or pushing muscles.

 However, you should combine them with pulling exercises to avoid the risk of muscle imbalances.